-- Do You Need One?
+- Do You Need a Property Management Contract?

 1. Download a Property Management Agreement Template

-2. The Basics: What is a Property Management Agreement?
+2. What is a Property Management Agreement?

 A property management agreement is a contract between a property owner and the company or person hired to manage the property.
 This contract covers all of the responsibilities that a management company is taking on for the owner.